-Timing Example 1: Gerki reveals Light Ale during his Drink Phase.
-He is holding "Dump it on the floor", which would allow him to Ignore the Drink.
-He chooses not to play it, since the Drink only has an Alcohol Content of 1.
-Deirdre plays "Water into Wine" to add 2 Alcohol Content to the Light Ale.
-After Deirdre's card resolves, Gerki will have another opportunity to play "Dump it on the floor" to Ignore the spiked Light Ale, even though he previously chose not to respond.
+Timing Example 1: Eve reveals Light Ale during her Drink Phase.
+She is holding "Drink what?
+This is empty", which would allow her to Ignore the Drink.
+She chooses not to play it, since the Drink only has an Alcohol Content of 1.
+Dimli plays "Spike it with Firewater" to add 2 Alcohol Content to the Light Ale.
+After Dimli's card resolves, Eve will have another opportunity to play "Drink what?
+This is empty" to Ignore the spiked Light Ale, even though she previously chose not to respond.